mrpowers-io/community/docs/open-source/github-best-practices.md

 GitHub issues should be assigned to milestones.
 The upcoming milestone should have a date.
 We can set the date to whatever we’d like and change it at any time.

 The GitHub milestones serve as the open source roadmap.
-It's cumbersome to manage the roadmap with a external Google Doc or a giant issue.
+It's cumbersome to manage the roadmap with an external Google Doc or a giant issue.

-Milestones offer the flexibility that’s necessary for open source project management.
-You can easily move issues to different milestones when the situation changes.
+Milestones offer the flexibility necessary for open source project management.
+When the situation changes, issues can easily be moved to different milestones.

 ## Open source GitHub Discussions

-GitHub discussions are better for Q\&A, Ideas, announcements, ideas, polls, and show & tell.
+GitHub discussions are better for Q&A, Ideas, announcements, ideas, polls, and show and tell.

 It’s easy to convert GitHub issues to GitHub discussions and it’s a really nice tool when triaging issues.